writememe/ansible-mel-meetup-2020/README.md

 I made the decision to not dynamically populate the routing peer AS numbers so this allows the operator to interconnect to other routing protocols outside the full data model.

 I also decided to not ask the operator to populate the loopback interface number or the name.
 This is handled statically inside the Jinja2 template.
 Each vendor names their loopback interfaces differently.
+The loopback utilised the equivalent of "0" across the relevant platforms.

+### roles/datamodel/templates/per-node.j2 - Data Model Transformation Jinja2 Template

+This Jinja2 template is called from the `create-data-model.yml` playbook and performs the transformation of the `fabric-model.yml` to the `datamodel\node-model.yml`.

+### datamodel/node-model.yml - Node-friendly Data Model

+This YAML file contains the node-friendly data model.
+As shown in the picture above, this data model is used by three playbooks to perform various functions.

-### Playbook Two - data-model-compare.yml
+### data-model-compare.yml - Data Model Comparison / Planning

 This playbook performs a few operations.